BreakingPoint/ShinyQuakeThree/README.md

 # ShinyQuakeThree

-A reshader of Quake 3 Arena to polish its looks.
+A ReShader config for Quake 3 Arena to polish its looks.
 Uses ReShade and IoQuake3.

 Adds: